 Among these, U.S. News & World Report consistently ranks UCSF professional programs among the most outstanding nationwide.

-UCSF's School of Medicine ranked fourth nationwide in both research and primary care education in the magazine’s 2015 issue of “Best Graduate Schools," making it the only school of medicine in the nation to rank in the top five in both research and primary care education.
-The school also ranked in the top 10 in every medical specialty in which it was assessed.
-Among those, UCSF ranked first for its medical program in HIV/AIDS; third in family medicine, internal medicine and women’s health; and tied for fourth in drug/alcohol abuse education.
+UCSF's School of Medicine ranked third nationwide in both research and primary care education in the magazine’s 2015 issue of “Best Graduate Schools," making it the only school of medicine in the nation to rank in the top five in both research and primary care education.
+The school also ranked in the top 10 for its programs in HIV/AIDS, drug and alcohol abuse, family medicine, pediatrics, internal medicine and women’s health.

-The latest U.S. News rankings also include the 2012 survey of graduate schools of pharmacy, in which UCSF ranked first for its Doctor of Pharmacy program (PharmD), and the 2011 survey for nursing.
-In the latter, the UCSF School of Nursing ranked fourth for both its master’s of nursing program and its nursing-midwifery program.
-The report also includes last year’s rankings for PhD programs in the biological sciences, in which UCSF placed seventh overall, as well as second and fifth, respectively, in Immunology/Infectious Disease and Biochemistry specialties.
+The latest U.S. News rankings also include the 2012 survey of graduate schools of pharmacy, in which UCSF ranked first for its Doctor of Pharmacy program (PharmD), and the 2015 survey for nursing.
+In the latter, the UCSF School of Nursing ranked second in the nation.
 U.S. News does not rank graduate schools of dentistry.